ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Utio of Salt.
+In many eases of
+disordered stomnoh, a teaspoonful of
 ealt io a oortain euro.
 In the violent
 internal aching, termed &#x27;eolio, add a
 teaspoonful of ealt io a pint of cold